 Yet as I write (27 September 2013) the school is not functioning.
-Two weeks after the official start of term, the PGA reports that only one teacher has been appointed for the Greek-language primary school, none for English-language primary school, and six for the whole of the secondary school.
+Two weeks after the official start of term, the PGA reports that only one teacher has been appointed for the Greek-language primary school, none for the English-language primary school, and six for the whole of the secondary school.
 A remaining twenty-five teaching appointments have not been made, even though the positions were advertised and application procedures completed weeks ago.
 Hardly any classes are running, my teaching colleagues and I are in limbo, uncertain whether we will be employed, and I and the other parents are deeply concerned for my children’s education.
 Protests have been made to the Ministry by ENISA and others, but so far without effect.
-Some parents have withdrawn their children from the school and everyone is worried and uncertain.
+Some parents have withdrawn their children from the school, and everyone is worried and uncertain.

 Of course, these are difficult times for everyone in Greece, and we are not the only ones who are suffering.
 And of course I have a strong personal interest in the school.
 But the SEE is something special, something that should be celebrated, cherished, and supported — for everyone’s sake.
 If Greece is to be an outward-looking country, which attracts and welcomes people from around the world and celebrates its own history and culture without ignoring or diminishing those of other peoples, if it is to be a strong and vigorous part of Europe, if it is to produce a new generation of citizens with open minds and broad education, then it needs this school — and more like it.
 If the SEE closes, we won’t get it back, and we’ll all be much the poorer.